AntonSavchenko/Zeiss_DS_Interview/README.md

 ### Possible modeling approach:
 - given that the trajectories seem so straightforward, I don't see the need for complex machinery such as Gaussian Processes
-- we can separate the data into two clusters - the "warmed up" days vs "cold start" days based on the temperature readings at 7am
+- we can separate the data into two clusters - the "warmed up" days vs "cold start" days based on their lowest temperature readings throughout the day
 - for the "cold start" cluster there might be a simple curve fitting, matching the first heating temperature reading of the day to the follow-up measurements
 - some trajectories show temperatures falling below 32.5 degrees, which could indicate either an end of the batch cycle or possible faults (could be external termination of the process)